jjlee/git-meld-index/README.md

 You'll see meld (or your configured git difftool) pop up with:

-LEFT: temporary directory contining files copied from your working tree
+LEFT: temporary directory containing files copied from your working tree

 RIGHT: temporary directory with the contents of the index.
 This also